Welcome!

 OLDI currently houses the following datasets:

-- 🌱 Seed data, a set of 6,193 sentences extracted from English Wikipedia and translated into many other languages, which can be used to train machine translation models.
+- 🌱 OLDI-Seed, a set of 6,193 sentences extracted from English Wikipedia and translated into many other languages, which can be used to train machine translation models.
+It is an extended and improved version of the NLLB-Seed dataset.

-- 💐 FLORES+, an evaluation benchmark for multilingual machine translation based on FLORES, covering over 200 languages.
+- 💐 FLORES+, an evaluation benchmark for multilingual machine translation, covering over 200 languages.
+It is an extended and improved version of the FLORES-200 dataset.

 Organizers